List of bus stations in Singapore: Lorong 1 Geylang Bus Terminal

 The terminal was originally a fringe car park.
 In 1975, it was planned as a Park and Ride terminal.
 Under the Park and Ride scheme, drivers could park their cars and then ride the City Shuttle Service to the Central Business District.
 The services ran daily (except Sunday) during peak hours for 50 cents a ride.
 However, the Park and Ride Scheme did not prove to be very popular.
 Due to low ridership, the terminal was converted to a public bus terminal in 1988 and continued running under SMRT Buses (and later on Tower Transit from 3 October 2021).
 In 1998, Crawford Street Bus Terminal was shut down and its bus services were relocated to this terminal.

-In November 2015, it was reported that the terminal housed some of the last DAF buses which were still in use by SMRT Buses, which is now being replaced by newer buses.

-This bus terminal will be replaced by the future Kallang Bus Interchange.